 Aside from the possible effect on taste and the lower prices such tea leaves (with weak amino acid profile) would fetch, farmers are often unwilling to take the risk to switch to organic farming because the requirements of organic certification often involves significantly increased costs as well.

-For these reasons, it is no wonder that hardly any farmers in the Uji region grow organic tea.
+For these reasons, it is no wonder that hardly any farmers in the Uji region grow organic matcha tea.
 The ones that do are able to charge an incredible premium for their harvests because of the enormous costs involved.
-Currently, we believe that only the growers in Kagoshima Prefecture have managed to produce good quality organic tea at a reasonable cost.
+Currently, we believe that only the growers in Kagoshima Prefecture have managed to produce good quality organic ceremonial matcha powder at a reasonable cost.

-For now, only a minority of Japanese customers prefer organic matcha and change will take time.
+Only a minority of the Japanese prefer organic matcha

 Matcha tea may have exploded in international popularity over the past 5 years, but the bulk of the demand is still within Japan.
 Because most Japanese people have a high degree of trust in their farmers and institutions, they do not place as much of a premium on foods certified as organic.
 They trust that foods produced in Japan are of a high standard.
 They trust that the farmers are skilled in their crafts.
-They trust that the tea companies and will make quality product that is delicious and safe to consume.
+They trust that the tea companies make quality products that are delicious and safe to consume.
 Compared to its neighboring countries, Japanese regulations also prevent farmers from using too much fertilizer in their crops.
-Therefore, there is little perceived need for further organic certification for growers in Japan..
+Therefore, there is little perceived need for further organic certification for growers in Japan.

 Because the oldest and most esteemed tea companies in Kyoto often produce “blends” of matcha, tea masters would be limited to using only organic certified tencha before a matcha blend can be certified organic.
 As you may imagine, this would make the range tencha for tea blending much smaller.
 This, in effect, places a ceiling on the quality of organic matcha tea.
 This may change as the international market for matcha grows, but it will be some time before the traditional tea companies even consider pursuing organic certification.